SummerOfBitcoin/code-challenge-2024/SOLUTION.md

+# Design Approach:

-## My approach to designing the block construction program involved several key steps:
+My approach to designing the block construction program involved several key steps:

 <ins>1.
 Understanding Blockchain Structure:</ins>
 - A blockchain is a distributed ledger that contains a sequence of blocks, each containing a set of transactions.